hanshoi/ergodox_layout/README.md

 # Hanshoi's Ergodox EZ Dvorak

+*TODO: This is Work in Progress, don't use yet.*

 Dvorak layout modified for tile based window manager and emacs usage for Ergodox EZ keyboard.